 A steak and wine dinner was high on our gastronomic agenda when we arrived in Santiago, and we weren’t disappointed.

-Chilean Cabernet Sauvignon and Carménère are some of the best red wines we’ve tasted during our South American travels.
+Chilean Cabernet Sauvignon and Carménère were some of the best red wines we’d tasted during our South American travels.
 For the most part, they’re also very affordable.

 There are excellent steak houses all over Santiago, but we found our own meat mecca in Las Vacas Gordas (fittingly, ‘the fat cows’), a local steakhouse in Barrio Brasil, just around the corner from where we were staying.